coras-company-code/Planets/Theory/Basics.md

 Q: State of an application of the app if app in background did not recieve any event
-A: Suspended
+A: Suspended ?

-* I know it is not Active or inactive, i think suspended as the documentation talks about responding to events, and managing and preparing the app for those states but does not discuss this when in suspended state*
+*I know it is not Active or inactive, i think suspended as the documentation talks about responding to events, and managing and preparing the app for those states but does not discuss this when in suspended state*

 Is terminated and suspended the same thing?